banisterious/obsidian-oneirometrics/docs/developer/implementation/console-log-cleanup-status.md

 ## Known Issues

-### DateNavigator.ts Linter Errors
+### DateNavigator.ts Issues

-The DateNavigator.ts file has been updated to use the structured logging system, and we've fixed the missing date-fns imports (parseISO and isValid).
-However, there are still type-related linter errors regarding the DreamMetricData type and missing wordCount properties.
-These need more significant changes to resolve.
+The DateNavigator.ts file has been partially updated to use structured logging, and we've addressed some of the type compatibility issues with the DreamMetricData interface by:

+1. Adding a calculateWordCount function to ensure all test entries have the required wordCount property
+2. Updating the import to use DreamMetricData from '../types/core' instead of '../types'
+3. Creating a processDreamEntries method to handle entry processing consistently
+4. Adding an ensureValidEntries method to ensure all entries have the required properties

+However, there are still some linter errors in the file related to incomplete/malformed try/catch blocks, likely from overlapping changes.
+These would require a more comprehensive refactoring of the file.

 ### main.ts DreamMetricData Type Error